Continually Updated Clinical Reference

 Muscular anatomy

-Relevant muscular anatomy along with origins, insertions, neural innervation, and action is summarized in Table 1 below and can be seen in Image 3:
+Relevant muscular anatomy along with origins, insertions, neural innervation, and action is summarized in Table 1 below and is illustrated in the image below.

 Muscle